Education Professor Donna Kalmbach Phillips finds fulfillment — and applicability — in her work promoting literacy.

-The BEd program features small classes, designed to support community college transfer students.
+The bachelor of education (BEd) program features small classes, designed to support community college transfer students.
 Our dedicated faculty and staff focus on creating community and a sense of belonging from the start.
 It is also possible in some cases to join courses in a format blending face-to-face and online modes.

 Join a School Community

 Pacific students develop deep connections with the teachers and administrators in the districts in their communities.
-Pacific’s BEd programs in Woodburn & Eugene include approximately 1,500 hours of experience observing, assisting, and teaching in public school classrooms.
+Pacific’s bachelor of education programs in Woodburn & Eugene include approximately 1,500 hours of experience observing, assisting, and teaching in public school classrooms.
 Our students work closely with classroom teachers, learning how to organize classrooms, take multiple approaches to classroom management, use innovative teaching strategies, and focus on bilingual students.

 Become a Dynamic Teacher

 In Pacific BEd classes, students learn by doing.
 We question, role-play, experiment, ponder, connect, compare ... instructors model “best practices.”
 Classes are connected and integrated with all classroom field experiences.
 Our classes transform students into teachers.

 At Pacific, we believe that quality relationships are at the heart of all good learning.
 Our faculty and students form supportive bonds, providing encouragement, support, and motivation.
 “One thing I really appreciate about Pacific is the faculty,” a graduate says, “They really do care about you.”

 Honor the Languages of Your Community

 Pacific integrates into every class the knowledge and skills necessary to earn an English to Speakers of Other Languages (ESOL) endorsement.
 Unlike other programs in Oregon, students do not need to take additional credits beyond the core program to earn their ESOL endorsement.